wechaty/puppet-xp/README.md

 ## WECHATY PUPPET YOUTH STAR

-wechaty-puppet-xp is a local puppet for Wecaty:
+wechaty-puppet-xp is a local puppet for Wechaty:

 1. If you are a user of Windows,You can use this puppet to implement your chatbot.
 1. It's a completely free service and doesn't need token.